 This is a painful struggle that tries to cover up an inner lack of security.
 This is what keeps eating away at our psychic guts, making us doubt everything we do and everything we think.
 We’ll try artificial remedies to patch the holes in our security, but they won’t be built on sound and deep self-esteem.

 Another thing that arises out of these two value systems is our ability to know what we want.
-If we’re not connected with our innate inner selves and instead funnel all our energy outside ourselves, how can we possibly know what we want?
+If we’re not in connection with our innate inner selves and instead funnel all our energy outside ourselves, how can we possibly know what we want?
 Everything is colored by what other people think.
 Further, we can’t risk knowing what we want, because what if that flies in the face of what someone else wants for us?
 So then we need to talk ourselves into wanting their version, or whatever we think will earn us the highest points from them.

 With appearance values, we’re investing in notliving our best life or living up to our potential.
 We’re investing in living someone else’s ideas for us.
 This means there are many systems of appearance values.
 But there’s only one being value as far as our own Higher Self is concerned, with an infinite variety of ways to express itself.
 And our being value can never interfere with the Higher-Self being value of another person.
 If there’s a conflict, someone’s got their set of values hitched to the wrong wagon.

 The quality of appearance values is stiffness, rigidity, dullness and conformity.
 They might seem individualistic, but they lack the breath of life.
 When we try to get nourished from borrowed values, even when we do succeed, we end up feeling empty.
 But success here is going to take tremendous effort because we’re living contrary to who we really are.
 We end up saying something like, “I’ve invested so much, worked so hard, used so much effort trying to do all the right things—trying to please you.
 But I feel empty.
 I don’t even know who I am any more.”
 Ring any bells?